vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 | \[IG-SS\] | [X-Road: Security Server Installation Guide](ig-ss_x-road_v6_security_server_installation_guide.md) |

-# X. Overview
+## X. Overview
 **FIXME:** check passive/active voice

-This document describes the external load balancing support features implemented by X-Road.
-The supported setup consists of security servers in a cluster having an identical configuration, including their keys and certificates.
-X-Road security server configuration changes are handled by a single master server and one or more slave servers (nodes).
+This document describes the external load balancing support features implemented by X-Road and the steps necessary to configure security servers to run as a cluster where each node has an identical configuration, including their keys and certificates.
+X-Road security server configuration changes are handled by a single master server and one or more slave servers.

 The primary goal of the load balancing support is, as the name suggests, load balancing, not fault tolerance.
 A clustered environment increases fault tolerance but some X-Road messages can still be lost if a security server node fails.

 The implementation does not include a load balancer component.
-It should be possible to use any external load balancer component that supports HTTP-based heath checks and load balancing at the TCP level (eg. haproxy, nginx, AWS ELB or Classic Load Balancing, or a hardware appliance).
-A health check service is provided for monitoring the node status, this is described in more detail in section **FIXME:** X.X. (linkki)
+It should be possible to use any external load balancer component that supports HTTP-based health checks for the nodes and load balancing at the TCP level (eg. haproxy, nginx, AWS ELB or Classic Load Balancing, or a hardware appliance).
+A health check service is provided for monitoring a node's status, this is described in more detail in section **FIXME:** X.X. (linkki)

 The load balancing support is implemented with a few assumptions about the environment that users should be aware of.
 Carefully consider these assumptions before deciding if the supported features are suitable for your needs.